 DC's character-driven gritty universe comes from the director's vision.
 DC's successful movies takes big leaps and feels memorable which is why they have a re-watchable quality.
 They are both visceral and philosophical.
-However, in the world of movie franchise, studio executives can demand too much, which can result into a 2 hour disjointed movie.
-A good example is how anxious studio executives butchered the 3 hr Ultimate (Director's Cut) of Dawn of Justices on the edit floor (driven by pure commercial calculations).
+However, in the world of franchise, studio executives can demand too much, which can result into a 2 hour disjointed narrative.
+A good example is how anxious studio executives (driven purely by commercial calculations) managed to butcher the 3 hr Ultimate (Director's Cut) of Dawn of Justices on the edit floor.

 A fantasy writer has to unfold the given set of events in the story in a believable way; as evidence, so that most of the audience can make the probability “leap” from the available information, in order for the story to reach its desired satisfactory resolution (or conclusion).
 Audience can see through all the aspects that didn’t make sense and the bad ones will breaking the audience's suspension of disbelief.

 The script will not work if the "beats" jumps forward using too many easy coincidences or narration of events; while expecting that the audience will simply believe in the story because it looks cool.
 The trick is to make sure that stretch is reachable.
 Even if you’re adapting a true story, the characters’ actions must seem logical and the events believable, within the context of the story.

 For the character to be believable the story has to give a really good reasons for the character to be motivated to do that thing, and those reasons need to fit their character.
 Storytelling is always about finding a balance between its pace and how to deal with the important subtext or readers won’t buy the story.